Style Guide

 Audience

 The Glossary is written for technical and non-technical audiences.
 Please explain definitions in simple terms, and don’t assume technical knowledge.
-More about this is below in Definition.
+More about this is below in Definition and the Sign Language Style Guide.

 Minimum viable definition